DarkKnight2000/raylib-c-template/README.md

   - Containes some useful settings when working with Visual Studio Code
 - build/
   - All the build files are created here ready for shipping along with assets
-- external/
+- vendor/
-  - Containes raylib.
-Pull latest changes and rebuild (you can use Makefile.Reset) for latest changes
+  - Containes raylib source code.
+No need to install raylib or any dependencies.
+Added raylib repo as a git submodule.
 - include/
   - Folder for your project header files here
 - res/